bruceravel/demeter/documentation/Athena/output/project.rst

 project, the button is restored to its original color.

-The pace at which the :button:`Save` button turns red is controlled by the :configparam:`athena,save_alert` `configuration parameter
+The pace at which the :button:`Save` button turns red is controlled by the :configparam:`Athena,save_alert` `configuration parameter
-<../other/prefs.html>`__..
+<../other/prefs.html>`__.
 Setting this to a smaller number will make
 the button turn red faster, larger will make it turn slower.
-Setting it to 0 will turn the magging feature off entirely.
+Setting it to 0 will turn the nagging feature off entirely.

 The project file format and compatibility with older versions